MicrosoftDocs/fabric-docs/docs/admin/portal-workspaces.md

 ### Designate a default capacity for My workspaces

 A Fabric admin or capacity admin can designate a capacity as the default capacity for My workspaces.
-To configure a defualt capacity for My workspaces, go to the [details](capacity-settings.md#details) section in your [capacity settings](capacity-settings.md#capacity-settings).
+To configure a default capacity for My workspaces, go to the [details](capacity-settings.md#details) section in your [capacity settings](capacity-settings.md#capacity-settings).

 For details, see [Designate a default capacity for My workspaces](/power-bi/enterprise/service-admin-premium-manage#designate-a-default-capacity-for-my-workspaces)